 When your body experiences a sudden impact that results in your neck jerking from one side to the other, either from exercise or falling down, your cervical spine can be thrust beyond its limits.
-When this occurs, your neck and the adjacent tendons become constricted, creating intense inflexibility that can be extremely uncomfortable and even debilitating.
+When this occurs, your neck and the adjacent tendons become constricted, creating an intense inflexibility that can be extremely uncomfortable and even debilitating.

 Known in the medical field as Cervical Acceleration Deceleration, the most frequent cause of Whiplash injury is directly related to some type of automobile accident.